MP3Martin/GameInv/README.md

 > Do not run the server publically, it is just a demo/showcase and not advanced enough to be secure and handle attacks.

 > [!IMPORTANT]
-> Microsoft Defender is reporting the automatically built exes as a virus, i am trying to resolve that.
+> Microsoft Defender is reporting the automatically built exes as a virus, i will try to resolve that.
+The current fix is to allow the `.exe` in Defender.
 But i definitely won't fix the issue by buying a certificate.

 ## Docs